 How to have the perfect office

 What makes the perfect office?
-We all know we work better when we’re in a space we can enjoy so how can you organise your office to maximise everyone’s potential?
-We’ve already explored the issues around office design in our chat with architecture and design writer Alyn Griffiths, so we know a thing or two about making the most of the space you spend a lot of your time in.
-It’s not always the gimmicks and latest trends that win out.
-In fact, nailing the basics of light, noise and space for privacy (as well as collaborating) are far more important.
+We all know we work better when we’re in a space we can enjoy so how can you organise your office to the benefit of everyone?
+When it comes to making the most of spaces you spend a lot of your time in, it’s not always the gimmicks and latest trends that win out.
+In fact, nailing the basics of light, noise and space for privacy are far more important.

-Companies that want the most from their staff know how vital it is to have a workspace that makes staff feel happy as well as productive.
-It’s as much of a business tool as the latest software, so we’ve put together some tips and tricks to help you organise your office and make it somewhere you want to be…
+Businesses that want the most from their staff know how vital it is to have a workspace that makes them feel happy as well as productive.
+So we’ve put together some tips and tricks to help you organise and personalise your office and make it somewhere you want to be …

 Space and storage

-Striking a balance with space can be quite difficult and is the source of debate when it comes to office satisfaction.
-Having an office layout that encourages collaboration could help bring projects together more easily, unless your business concentrates on people working alone, in which case being open plan might not help at all!
+Striking a balance with space can be quite difficult, in particular when it comes to modern office design ideas for small spaces and is the source of debate in terms of office satisfaction.
+Having an office layout that encourages collaboration could help bring projects together more easily, but can limit space for those who need to shut themselves away to concentrate.

 “New offices will feature a core surrounded by break-out spaces, cafes, collaborative environments such as meeting rooms, private pods for working, and even games rooms and gyms.
 There will be a range of facilities to create an environment that people actually want to go to.”